otterdev-io/nx-plugins/packages/nx-cdk/README.md

 nx run web-infra:build
 ```

-Which will build dependent projects aswell in the default configuration
+Which will build dependent projects aswell in the default configuration.
+Build also suppresses synth output.

 ## Deploy:
 ```